-Wealthsimple offers their Black Progam for investors with higher account balances.
-With $100,000 or more, you will enjoy a reduced annual management fee and the following perks:
+Wealthsimple offers the Black Program for investors with higher account balances.
+With $100,000 or more, you will enjoy the following perks:

 - A financial planning session with one of Wealthsimple’s expert advisors to help you meet your financial goals.

-- VIP airline lounge access at more than 1,000 airport lounges in more than 400 cities; this will include a Priority Pass membership for you and one traveling companion.
+- VIP access to more than 1,000 airport lounges in more than 400 cities; this will include a Priority Pass membership for you and one traveling companion.

-- Additional tax-efficiency features, like tax-loss harvesting and tax-efficient funds.
+- Additional tax-efficiency features, including tax-loss harvesting and tax-efficient funds.

 This kind of investment service level is typically available to investors with much larger portfolios and at much higher annual fees at traditional investment brokers and advisors.

 - Socially Responsible Portfolio — This is a somewhat unique option among robo advisors.
 Though recently Betterment and Wealthfront now offer SRI portfolios as well.